Santa Barbara gym owner reacts to shutting down her business again - KEYT | KCOY

 Santa Barbara gym owner reacts to shutting down her business again

-SANTA BARBARA, Calif. — Due to a rising numbers of COVID-19 cases throughout California, Gov. Gavin Newsom ordered fitness facilities to close throughout Santa Barbara County on Monday.
+SANTA BARBARA, Calif. — Due to a drastic increase in COVID-19 cases throughout California, Gov. Gavin Newsom ordered fitness facilities to close in multiple areas, including Santa Barbara County, on Monday.

-For Core Sport owner Chanda Fetter, the decision to shutdown gyms once again will have a devastating affect on her locally owned business.
+For Core Sport owner Chanda Fetter, the decision to shutdown gyms once again could have a devastating effect on her locally owned business.

 About a month ago, she reopened the group fitness and workout studio in a newly renovated location at 3319 State Street within Loreto Plaza.

+“We made the choice to invest all our savings from the business to build this brand-new facility,” Fetter said.

-Along with heavily investing in new equipment and creating safety procedures, Fetter rehired her staff.
+Along with heavily investing in new equipment and creating safety procedures, she rehired her staff.

+Upon entry into the studio, customers had their temperatures taken before signing a COVID-19 liability waiver.

-The boutique fitness studio was one of the only reopened gyms is Santa Barbara requiring customers to wear a mask and gloves while working out.
+Core Sport was also one of the only reopened gyms in Santa Barbara requiring customers to wear masks, gloves and protective socks while working out.

-With the governor’s latest order forcing her to shutdown for the second time, she may lose everything.

-One of her loyal clients did not support the decision to shutdown fitness facilities throughout the county.
+“I felt totally safe here,” regular client Amy Pryor said.
+“I felt safer here than I do going to the grocery store.”

+Less than a month into business getting back into the swing of things, COVID-19 cases continued to climb throughout California.

+On Monday, Core Sport was shutdown for the second time in four months.

-“The numbers here in Santa Barbara in this area did not warrant closing it a second time,” local resident Amy Pryor said.
+“The numbers here in Santa Barbara, in this area, did not warrant closing it a second time,” Pryor said.
+"I feel like we’re being punished, for what’s going on in other areas of the county.”

-Fetter fears that this could be the nail in the coffin for many local gyms.
-Looking towards the days ahead, she hopes that Core Sport can survive while offering virtual classes.

 Comments